spinnaker/rush/README.md

-Runs is a script execution engine used to orchestrate Docker hosts.
+Dash ( maybe from Docker Bash ) is a script execution engine used to orchestrate Docker hosts.